BeingPhoenix/Interactive-Recon-Tool/README.md

    - **DNS Lookups**: Perform DNS lookups for domain/IP details.
    - **Advanced**: Access additional features (still in development).
    - **Exit**: Exit the tool.

+3. If you encounter any issues related to Python or dependencies, run the following command to install necessary Python components:

+    ```bash
+    sudo apt install python*
+    ```

 ## License